The park is over 800

 placed within the cave for the first half-mile.

-To continue beyond this point into restricted areas of the cave, park guide are available for exploring on foot or you can opt for some cave tubing.
+To continue beyond this point into restricted areas of the cave, park guide are available for exploring on foot or you can opt for some guided cave tubing.
 For this activity you continue on to the water source.
 Once there, hop on your tube and float lazily back along this subterranean river system.

 After exploring the cave, there is the option to hike